hlhr202/Vue-Ultimate-TSX/README.md

 # Vue Ultimate TSX

 This project is showing how pure tsx works in vue eco-system, it just copy the developing pattern from react tsx

+The tsx demo including mobx store/viewmodel, styled-components and unit-test

 d.ts for styled-components-vue is under development